mrsubudei/url-cli/README.md

 and prints the result as soon as the answer is ready.

 In keep sequence mode, the program keeps the original order of urls,
 and provides the result after all  urls handled.
-Also, in this mode
+But, additional memory is allocated.
-it is possible to save results in file, flag -o={file name}.
+Also, in this mode it is possible to save results in file, flag -o={file name}.

 By default, http request are done with timeout 5 sec.
 To change it, pass flag -t={number}.